Our Services

 Helpful Resources

-De Quervain's tenosynovitis is inflammation of the thumb-side wrist tendons, most often affecting new parents, gamers, and people who perform repetitive thumb or wrist motions.
-Common symptoms include pain at the base of the thumb, swelling, a "catching" sensation, and limited thumb mobility.
+De Quervain's tenosynovitis is inflammation of the thumb-side wrist tendons, commonly affecting new parents, gamers, and anyone performing repetitive thumb or wrist motions.
+Symptoms include pain at the base of the thumb, swelling, a "catching" sensation, and limited thumb mobility.

 Treatment follows a stepwise orthopedic approach:

-Key considerations include: identifying aggravating activities, recognizing red flag symptoms (numbness, severe weakness, signs of infection), and adopting long-term prevention strategies such as ergonomic adjustments and tendon-strengthening exercises.
+Key considerations: identifying aggravating activities, watching for red flags (numbness, severe weakness, signs of infection), and adopting prevention strategies like ergonomic adjustments and tendon-strengthening exercises.

-Because thumb and wrist pain can stem from many overlapping conditions—including arthritis, carpal tunnel syndrome, or a ligament injury—self-diagnosis often leads to delayed or incorrect treatment.
-The fastest, smartest first step is to clarify what's actually causing your symptoms before trying remedies that may not apply to your situation.
-Take a free, instant, online symptom check to better understand what's going on and confidently navigate your next steps.
+Because thumb and wrist pain can stem from overlapping conditions—including arthritis, carpal tunnel syndrome, or ligament injury—self-diagnosis often leads to delayed or incorrect treatment.
+Pinpointing the true cause first prevents wasted effort on remedies that don't fit your situation.
+Take a free, instant, online symptom check to clarify what's going on and confidently navigate your next steps.

 De Quervain's tenosynovitis is an inflammation of the tendons on the thumb side of the wrist.
 It commonly affects new parents—who frequently lift and hold infants—and gamers, who subject their thumbs and wrists to repetitive motion.
 Understanding the causes, symptoms, and treatments can help you manage pain effectively and get back to daily activities with minimal discomfort.